Viscosity Solutions for a System of PDEs and Optimal Switching: Uniqueness of the solution of the system of Variational Inequalities

-Now we give an equivalent of quasi-variational inequality (\ref{pdi}).
-In this section, we consider the new function $\Gamma_i$ given by the classical change of variable $\Gamma_i(t,x) = \exp(t)v_i(t, x)$, for any $t\in[0,T ]$ and $x\in \mathbf{R}^{k}$.
-Of course, the function $\Gamma_i$ is continuous and of polynomial growth with respect to its arguments.\\ A second property is given by the
+Now we give an equivalent form of the quasi-variational inequality (\ref{pdi}).
+In this section, we consider the new function $\Gamma_i$ given by the classical change of variable $\Gamma_i(t,x) = \exp(t)v_i(t, x)$, for any $t\in[0,T ]$ and $x\in \mathbb{R}^{k}$.
+Of course, the function $\Gamma_i$ is continuous and of polynomial growth with respect to its second argument.\\ A second property is given by the following proposition: \begin{prop} $v_i$ is a viscosity solution of (\ref{pdi}) if and only if $\Gamma_i$ is a viscosity solution to the following quasi-variational inequality in $[0,T [\times \mathbb{R}^{k}$,